Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Christian Walker (.293 on-base percentage in past 10 games, 54 points below season-long percentage) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks and Christian Walker (.406 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jack Flaherty and the Baltimore Orioles at Chase Field, Sunday at 4:10 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Orioles.
+He had a hitless showing in his most recent game (0-for-1) against the Orioles.

 Christian Walker Game Info & Props vs. the Orioles